sethtrei/Team1-Fixed-By-Team3/README.md

 by default there should be a cookie at the same location as Pacman, and consume() only returns a non-null value when there is a cookie on the same location as Pacman.

+### move()
+move() attempts to move Pacman to the first valid move if there are any valid moves.
+It is tested by creating an instance of Pacman, then using move(), and then checking to see if it moved with getLoc().

 ## Ghost Class

+### move()
+move() attempts to move the ghost to the first valid move if there are any valid moves.
+It is tested by creating an instance of a ghost, then using move(), and then checking to see if it moved with getLoc().
 ## Map Class

+## Map Class

+### getLoc()
+getLoc() gets the type of what is at the location by using getting what is at loc in the field HashMap.